 The Taylor Swift "Eras" tour Ticketmaster crash (2022)

-Performance testing ensures that your system operates at its peak efficiency and meets user expectations, while assuring that the business and brand are protected
+Performance testing ensures that your system operates at its peak efficiency and meets user expectations, while also protecting the brand and the business from the reputational cost of public performance failures.

 Performance testing ensures systems operate at their best under any scenario.
 Each type serves a distinct purpose: